 The backdrop of political repression sets the tone in León Ferrari’s sculpture La Jaula (The Cage) (1979), which he created while in exile from an oppressive regime in his native Argentina.
 He imagined earlier cage works as a metaphorical prison cell for the military officers who tortured and executed thousands, including his son, during Argentina’s “Dirty War” in the 1970s.
 Ferrari’s use of abstraction to speak to political issues has been extremely influential for upcoming generations of artists.
 Emerging Cuban artist Wilfredo Prieto parodies the “smallness” of the global world in Untitled (Globe of the World) (2002), which inks all seven continents onto a tiny dried pea—a gesture that reduces the massive idea of globalism onto a food many Cubans have grown tired of.
 In her sculpture Dialogue with Him (1998), Argentinean born, New York-based artist Liliana Porter displays a figurine of Mickey Mouse with one of José Gregorio Hernández, the legendary Venezuelan doctor memorialized across his homeland in public monuments and mementos for his saintly healing powers.
 The faceoff between both figurines suggests a dialogue between different value and belief systems that coexist in a globalized world.

 As many artists became part of the larger global network, they were no longer able to identify with their culture alone––this left many asking what it means to be a “Latin American artist.”
 Brazilian art legend Nelson Leirner illustrates this idea through his work Untitled (from the series Assim é… se lhe parece… (Right You Are if You Think You Are)) (2003).
 Leirner uses cartoons to interrogate the relationship between North and South America by pairing two maps of the continents collaged with stickers of Mickey and Minnie Mouse and dancing skeletons from Day of the Dead (a traditional Mexican holiday).
 The accumulation of skeletons might evoke those lost to natural and unnatural causes in Latin America, while the grinning characters of Disney threaten an impending homogenous culture.
-Cuban-born artist Ana Mendieta's self-portrait Untitled (1975), morphs her own body into an abstraction of a childhood memory.
+Cuban-born artist Ana Mendieta's self-portrait Butterfly (1975), morphs her own body into an abstraction of a childhood memory.
 The work is based on a photo of Mendieta as a child wearing a butterfly costume, taken before her 1961 departure from Cuba as part of the Peter Pan Operation, which brought Cuban children to live in the US, separated from their parents, following the Cuban Revolution.
 Mendieta’s vanguard video footage revisits her severed roots in Cuba through brightly colored organic geometric forms.

 The exhibition is organized into four sections: “Power Parodied,” “Borders Redefined,” “Occupied Geometries” and “Absence Accumulated.”
 Through these themes, the exhibition considers artists’ distinct strategies for communication in both their local political contexts and in the international art context.
 Their unique visual languages undermine the status quo, defy boundaries, humanize art’s abstractions and revisit forgotten histories.
 Together, they offer an alternative understanding of what it means “to be global” today.